-Table 18: Choice of the aortic/mitral prosthesis.
+Table 18 Choice of the aortic/mitral prosthesis.
 In favour of a bioprosthesis.

-Class a Level b A bioprosthesis is recommended according to the desire of the informed patient 1 С A bioprosthesis is recommended when good quality anticoagulation is unlikely (compliance problems; not readily available) or contraindicated because of high bleeding risk (prior major bleed; comorbidities; unwillingness; compliance problems; lifestyle; occupation).
-I v A bioprosthesis is recommended for reoperation for mechanical valve thrombosis despite good long-term anticoagulant control.
-I С A bioprosthesis should be considered in patients for whom future redo valve surgery would be at low risk. lla С A bioprosthesis should be considered in young women contemplating pregnancy. lla С A bioprosthesis should be considered in patients aged >65 years for prosthesis in aortic position or >70 years in mitral position, or those with life expectancy lower than the presumed durability of the bioprosthesis. lla C
+Class ^a Level ^b A bioprosthesis is recommended according to the desire of the informed patient I С A bioprosthesis is recommended when good quality anticoagulation is unlikely (compliance problems; not readily available) or contraindicated because of high bleeding risk (prior major bleed; comorbidities; unwillingness; compliance problems; lifestyle; occupation).
+I С A bioprosthesis is recommended for reoperation for mechanical valve thrombosis despite good long-term anticoagulant control. ı С A bioprosthesis should be considered in patients for whom future redo valve surgery would be at low risk. lla С A bioprosthesis should be considered in young women contemplating pregnancy. lla С A bioprosthesis should be considered in patients aged >65 years for prosthesis in aortic position or >70 years in mitral position, or those with life expectancy lower than the presumed durability of the bioprosthesis. lla С and the choice requires careful analysis of additional factors.
+The following considerations should be taken into account:

-The decision is based on the integration of several of the following factors
+The decision is based on the integration of several of the following factors ${}^{\rm a}{\rm Class}$ of recommendation.